 Everybody knows alcohol is calorie-packed.
-(A margarita has 120 calories, guys.)
-But did you know that it also has more calories per gram than proteins and carbohydrates?
-Or that giving it up will decreases liver fat and lower cholesterol and blood sugar levels, making you less prone to heart disease and diabetes?
+(One beer has 150 calories, y’all!)
+Eliminating that one glass from dinnertime every night means you’re axing 1,050 calories per week, which can lead to dropping some pounds.
+Giving up alcohol will also decrease liver fat and lower cholesterol and blood sugar levels, making you less prone to heart disease and diabetes.

 Sure, a few beers may make you feel relaxed and happy in the moment, but alcohol is, by its very nature, a depressant.
 When you drink it, you stimulate your body to produce stress hormones.
-Cut it out of your diet, and you’ll be more cheerful, more lively and more motivated to do the things that’ll make you happy in the long run (like cleaning the bathtub).
+Cut it out of your diet, and you’ll be more cheerful, more lively and more motivated to do the things that’ll make you happy in the long run (like starting a journal).

 One victory leads to another, and once you cut the booze, other challenges that seem daunting may feel more easily achievable.
 Whether it’s deciding to give up processed foods or hitting up the gym on a regular basis, once-hard lifestyle changes might become NBD.